sumosam/thinking-in-LISP/thinkingInLISP.md

 ## Running the tests

-All the tests, i.e. the check-expect statements will can be run, by pressing the run button on the Racket IDE installed as above.
+All the tests, i.e. the check-expect statements can be run, by pressing the run button on the Racket IDE installed as above.